- We believe money is a tool—a quite powerful one—to aid in accomplishing our life purpose, not the whole purpose of one’s life.

 - Have you estimated the extent to which you must count on Social Security in retirement?

 - How are ever-increasing healthcare and long-term healthcare costs going to affect you?
-Do you have a plan to self-insure, pay for insurance or spend down your assets to qualify for Medicaid?

 We work with our clients on answers to these questions and more in order to develop a strong relationship that enables personal financial resiliency.